CAIDA/catalog-data/sources/Solutions/parse_ark-ipv4-routed-24-topology/Readme.md

 #### midar-iff.links.bz2
-The links file lists the set of routers and router interfaces that were inferred to be sharing each link.Each line indicates that a link `link_id` connects nodes N<sub>1</sub> to N<sub>m</sub>.
+The links file lists the set of routers and router interfaces that were inferred to be sharing each link.
+Each line indicates that a link `link_id` connects nodes N<sub>1</sub> to N<sub>m</sub>.
 If it is known which router interface is connected to the link, then the interface address is given after the node ID separated by a colon.<br/>
 File format: link <link_id>: &nbsp; <N<sub>1</sub>>:i<sub>1</sub> &nbsp;  <N<sub>2</sub>>:i<sub>2</sub> &nbsp;  <N<sub>3</sub>>:i<sub>3</sub> &nbsp;  ... &nbsp;  <N<sub>m</sub>>:i<sub>m</sub> <br/>
 ~~~